 Note: Once you have chosen the OS Profile, you cannot add any packages or run updates.
 The OS Profile is static.
 Once created, if you select OS Profile, you will only be able to view the details of the profile you selected.

-6. Set the Install profile and click Save.
+7. Set the Install profile and click Save.
+For more information, refer to Updating a Windows-based Install Profile.

 Note: Unlike Linux, the following cannot be set for Windows appliances: Keyboard, Root user, User & Groups, Kernel Parameters and Firewall.